Springest/postgres/README.md

 Only tested on ubuntu so far.

-# Definitions
+# Providers

-To use the definitions in your cookbook, add the following line to your manifest.rb
+To use the providers in your cookbook, add the following line to your manifest.rb

     depends "postgresql"

-## pg_conf
+## postgresql_config

 This definition sets up postgresql.conf in (unless overridden by "path") postgresql configuration directory.

 Setup postgresql configuration using the defaults.

-    pg_conf 'postgresql.conf'

-Setup postgresql configuration, merging default values with additional settings.
-All settings for postgresql.conf are supported.

-    pg_conf 'postgresql.conf' do
+    postgresql_config 'postgresql.conf'
-      max_connections              100
-      data_dir                     '/tmp'
-      autovacuum                   'on'
-      autovacuum_vacuum_cost_delay '5ms'
-      autovacuum_vacuum_cost_limit 200
-    end

-You can specify your own templates as well
+You can specify your own templates

-    pg_conf 'postgresql.conf' do
+    postgresql_config 'postgresql.conf' do
       cookbook 'mycookbook'
       source   'mytemplate.erb'
     end

 Owner, group, mode and path will be set automatically according to your distribution.
 You can override the settings though

-    pg_conf 'postgresql.conf' do
+    postgresql_config 'postgresql.conf' do
       path  '/path/to/postgresql.conf'
       mode  '0600'
       owner 'mypostgresuser'